pachyderm/pachyderm/doc/pipeline_spec.md

 * streaming_reduce: each job sees a part of the new commit; files are not partitioned
 * global: each job sees the entire repo

+If a strategy is not specified, the "map" strategy is used by default.

 ## Examples

 ```json